 Annual AQP Report - Phases IV & V. AQP requires that each AQP certificate prepare an annual AQP report for the FAA.
 This report is based on the certificate holder's analysis of the data that is collected during training and at strategic points (validation/evaluation gates) in each curriculum and maintained in the proficiency/performance database (PPDB).
-AQP requires data collection and analysis in order to establish and maintain quality control of curricula for crewmembers, instructors, and evaluators.
+AQP requires data collection and analysis in order to establish and maintain quality control of curricula for crewmembers, aircraft dispatchers, instructors, and evaluators.
 The annual AQP report should summarize the lessons learned and adjustments made to the curriculum(s) during the reporting period.
 The report should also include projected or proposed changes to the curriculum(s) based on the certificate holder's current analysis.
 The actual adjustments made to the AQP are reflected in revisions to the approved AQP documents.
 The report should be submitted to the FAA no later than 60 days past the end of the report period.
-The reporting period is usually based on the approval date for a particular curriculum in either phase IV or V. During AQP development, particularly for multiple fleet operators, with different approval dates for multiple curriculums, the reporting period may be modifiable as agreed upon by the FAA and the certificate holder.
-Copies of the report should be distributed the principal operations inspector (POI) and AFS-230 at least 2 weeks prior to the annual AQP review meeting.
+The reporting period is usually based on the approval date for a particular curriculum in either Phase IV or V. During AQP development, particularly for multiple fleet operators, with different approval dates for multiple curriculums, the reporting period may be modifiable as agreed upon by the FAA and the certificate holder.
+Copies of the report should be distributed the Principal Operations Inspector (POI) and the appropriate Safety Standards office at least 2 weeks prior to the annual AQP review meeting.